TimZijlstra2/Thesis/README.md

      > This notebook applies toxicity classification to all merged tweets using a pre-trained model.
 It adds toxicity scores and categories to the dataset, preparing it for network analysis.

    - `SNA_TestV2.ipynb`
-     > This is the final analysis notebook.
-It builds the social network graphs, applies community detection, calculates network metrics, and provides an interactive dashboard to explore toxicity patterns across matches and clubs.
+     > Used for exploratory SNA analysis: graph metrics, community detection, and testing SNA logic before integrating into the dashboard.

+   - `dashboard.py`
+     > All the functions for the interactive dashboard

+   - `SNA_dashboard.ipynb`
+     > Launches the interactive dashboard.
+All underlying functions are imported from `dashboard.py`.

 The final notebook contains the interactive dashboard where you can visualize toxicity across matchdays and clubs, filter by threshold, explore communities, and export figures.